anurag265/GPT-Examples/README.md

 ## Voice Memo to Project Plan

-The following code project aims to convert voice memos into project plans.
+The following project convert voice memos into project plans.

+---

+## Simple Assistants API Example

+A barebones implimentation of the new OpenAI Assistants API